Yandle logged one hit Sunday, helping his team earn a 4-2 preseason victory over Tampa Bay.

 Yandle picked up assists at even strength and on the power play Tuesday in Toronto.

 Yandle was involved in both of his team's goals during this 3-2 loss.
 The veteran blueliner's four helpers in the past three games have allowed him to hit the 40-point mark for the seventh time in his career.
 He hasn't reached double-digit goals since 2012-13, but Yandle remains one of the league's most dangerous contributors with the extra man due to his outstanding combination of vision and passing ability.

-Yandle registered an assist and five shots on net during Wednesday's shootout loss to Toronto.
+Yandle collected a power-play assist and registered three shots on net during Monday's loss to Buffalo.

 While it's definitely been a disappointing campaign for Yandle, he's still posted five goals and 38 points.
 His offensive floor is high, and he'll be a prime bounce-back candidate entering 2017-18.
 It's also worth adding that the Panthers dealt with a number of significant injuries and underachieved across the board, so underrating Yandle based on a single down season will likely prove ill-advised.

 Yandle contributed a goal and an assist in Tuesday's 7-2 win over Toronto.

 Yandle has converted on just 2.7 percent of his 149 shots, but that hasn't stopped the veteran blueliner from averaging more than half a point per game for the eighth consecutive season.
 While no longer one of the premier offensive threats at his position, Yandle remains a dangerous weapon thanks to his tremendous vision and passing ability.